 “Sure,” Minjae said.
 “If fine smells like burning metal.”

-He bit off a curse and knelt hard against the wall.
+He bit off a curse and knelt hard against the nearest wall.

 Minjae was beside him in seconds.
 “Hey.
-Don’t you dare fry yourself; Soahn will kill me for letting you melt.
+Don’t you dare fry yourself.
+Soahn will kill me if I let you melt.
 You’re one of his favourite hybrids.”

 Onyx’s jaw tightened.
 “It’s a malfunction.
 I can handle it.”